DivyaDangeti/Balloonatic-Phase-1-ddang4/README.md

 >
 > We can also subscribe to the website by providing the email address.
 Once you enter a valid address, then it redirects to home page.

-Added Java Script to display current time, for button clicks, email subscription validation and the different images to be displayed on the home page.
+Used Java Script to display current time, for button clicks, email subscription validation and the different images to be displayed on the home page.

 ## Next steps:
 > Add the registration page for a new user, login page, search button when we search for products then the desirable product should be displayed, cart.